pitrak1/lattice2d/README.md

 - method `move_actor`
 	- removes an Actor from one tile and adds it to another
 	- arguments: the grid_x and grid_y of the destination tile and the Actor to move

-This class is meant to be extensible and customizable, providing a generalized base to work from.
-Because we do not always want an Actor to be able to move to an adjacent tile, the `add_tile` method calls the `add_adjacent_links` method on every pair of tiles that may potentially need linkage.

-#### ScaledTileGrid Class
-- inherits from TileGrid
 - method `adjust_grid_position_handler`
 	- alters the `base_x` and `base_y` and updates the given command with these values
 	- arguments: the Command to update